Skip to content

 Worrying about recurrence may affect your physical wellbeing, as well as your ability to enjoy life and make plans for the future.
 Some survivors describe it as a dark cloud or a shadow over their life.
 Over time, this fear usually fades, but it can return at certain times, such as:

-- when you have symptoms similar to those when you were first diagnosed
+• when you are feeling unwell or have symptoms similar to those when you were first diagnosed

 Ways to manage the fear of recurrence

-- Talk to your treatment team about your risk of recurrence and how this will be managed.
+• Talk to your treatment team about your risk of recurrence and how this might be managed.
 Ask about the symptoms to look out for and how to distinguish normal aches, pain or sickness from cancer symptoms.

 For more information, listen to our ‘Managing Fear’ podcast episode